 Maleah Meinhold | Area 10 President & Vice President of Career Development

 Maleah Meinhold is a senior at West Valley High School, where she is a 4-year DECA member and the Area 10 President.
 In her chapter, she has held multiple officer positions, ranging from social chair to club chapter president.
 She has been selected as the Member of the Year, two consecutive times.
 Maleah is involved in Honor Society and enjoys working with elementary school students in her free time.
 She has attended every leadership conference her school participates in, in order to learn the most she can when while leading her club.
 After completing high school, Maleah hopes to attend the University of Idaho where she has plans to acquire a bachelor's degree in Law Enforcement Administration and, to become an Emergency Management director.
 Ultimately, she hopes to become a crisis negotiator.
 She strongly believes the communication skills she learns through DECA and Team Unite will play a crucial role for success in her career.

 Ethan Starosta | Area 11 President & Vice President of Hospitality

 Ethan Starosta is a Senior and 4-year DECA member at John R. Rogers High School in Spokane.
 He takes his academics very seriously and has prepared for college by taking Advanced Placement and business related courses.
-He has shown his passion for DECA by being involved as aon his chapter officer for team the past two years.
+He has shown his passion for DECA by being involved in his chapter officer team for the past two years.
 He has also attended SCDC twice and ICDC once.
-He Ethan also organized a community service event with his local DECA chapter and raised over $1,200 for Vanessa Behan Crisis Nursery.
-In addition to DECA, he has a love and passion for his school as well.
+Ethan organized a community service event with his local DECA chapter and raised over $1,200 for Vanessa Behan Crisis Nursery.
+In addition to DECA, he has a love and passion for his school.
 You can find him at every Friday night football game, every basketball game, helping freshmen, and always walking the halls with a smile on his face.